Rock climbing in Gariwerd

 Will Taipan Wall be open to rock climbing?

 Yes, a section of it will be.
 Upper Taipan Wall was assessed and found to have cultural values.
-However, through discussions with Traditional Owners, who worked with the Gariwerd Wimmera Reconciliation Group, alternate access points and other mitigation measures were identified and agreed as suitable for allowing access to the northern section of the wall.
+However, through discussions with Traditional Owners, who worked with the Gariwerd Wimmera Reconciliation Network, alternate access points and other mitigation measures were identified and agreed as suitable for allowing access to the northern section of the wall.
 Once these measures have been put in place, this section of Upper Taipan Wall will be a designated rock climbing area.

 Will other sites be open to rock climbing in the future?